-The kidneys’ Yin is known as the Yin fluid, or true water of the whole body, and it moistens and nourishes the whole body and other tissues.
+The kidneys’ yin energy is known as yin fluid, or true water of the whole body, and it moistens and nourishes the whole body and other tissues.

-The kidneys’ Yang is known as the true fire of the body, and is the foundation of the Yang Qi of the whole body.
-Yang Qi is the body’s vital force, or functional parts in general.
+The kidneys’ yang energy is known as the true fire of the body and is the foundation of the yang qi of the whole body. yang qi is the body’s vital force, or functional parts in general.

 This energy warms and promotes the functions of the organs and tissues.

 Just as animals go into hibernation during winter, it is important for you to take time out for proper rest and storage.